Who are the Institutional Holders in China SXT Pharmaceuticals Inc. (SXTC)?

 Sponsored

-The stock witnessed a 18.37% gain in the last 1 month and extending the period to 3 months gives it a -10.54%, and is 17.57% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.59% over the week and 12.84% over the month.
+The stock witnessed a -15.87% gain in the last 1 month and extending the period to 3 months gives it a -31.80%, and is -5.70% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 30.55% over the week and 16.28% over the month.

 China SXT Pharmaceuticals Inc. (SXTC) Analyst Forecasts